playframework/play-java-hello-world-tutorial/Hello.md

 A Play project created from a seed template includes all Play components and an HTTP server.
 Play uses Akka HTTP by default, but you can configure it to use [Netty](https://netty.io/).
 The project is also configured with filters for Cross-Site Request Forgery (CSRF) protection and security headers.

-Use the template and `sbt` to create and run a project:
+Use the template to create and run a project:

 1. In a command window, enter: `sbt new playframework/play-java-seed.g8`